Darokahn/myProgrammingLanguage/strongIdeas/composition.md

 Inheritance can be considered a form of monogamous composition, where an object is bound singly to its parent.
 Using some basic patterns, we can map composition into inheritance in a way that does not restrict the flexibility of using composition elsewise.

+Note that this document does not focus on object oriented method calling, but it is compatible with it.
+See state.md for my notes on object-oriented state and method calls.

 # A struct can route to any of its members, allowing struct.property access instead of struct.member.property access.

 ```c